Matt Olson Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

+- The 8.7 strikeouts per nine innings put together by the Marlins pitching staff ranks 19th in MLB.

-- The Marlins have the 18th-ranked team ERA across all league pitching staffs (4.48).
+- The Marlins have a 4.53 team ERA that ranks 20th among all MLB pitching staffs.

-- Marlins pitchers combine to rank 20th in baseball in home runs surrendered (36 total, 1.2 per game).
+- The Marlins rank 20th in baseball in home runs surrendered (37 total, 1.2 per game).

-- Alcantara makes the start for the Marlins, his sixth of the season.
-He is 1-2 with a 5.34 ERA and 26 strikeouts through 30 1/3 innings pitched.
+- The Marlins are sending Garrett (1-0) to the mound for his fifth start of the season.
+He is 1-0 with a 2.45 ERA and 19 strikeouts through 22 2/3 innings pitched.

-- The right-hander's most recent appearance was on Wednesday against the Atlanta Braves, when he tossed 5 2/3 innings, surrendering two earned runs while allowing four hits.
+- The left-hander last pitched on Thursday against the Atlanta Braves, when he went three scoreless innings while giving up one hit.

+- The 25-year-old has an ERA of 2.45, with 7.8 strikeouts per nine innings, in five games this season.
+Opponents have a .284 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.